My AI-Assisted Research

 How this shows up in my work:

-Advocacy for appropriate AI usage
+Advocacy for appropriate AI use

 Alternative framing generation